 Deleting files to Recycle Bin is safe as you can restore deleted files if you need to access those files for some reason in the future.
 And you can quickly delete all files in the Recycle Bin by right-clicking on the Recycle Bin icon and then clicking the Empty Recycle Bin option.

-Now, if you have accidentally deleted some files but not sure what all files you deleted, you can easily view all recently deleted files.
-Please note that you can view only recently deleted files that have been moved to Recycle Bin and not files deleted using Shift + Delete method.
+Now, if you have accidentally deleted some files but are not sure what files you deleted, you can easily view all recently deleted files.
+Please note that you can view only recently deleted files that have been moved to Recycle Bin and not files deleted using the Shift + Delete method.